-The JCM is validated for FIPS 140-2 Security Level 1 requirements.
+The JCM is validated for FIPS 140-2 Security Level 2 for Roles, Services and Authentication, Security Level 3 for Design Assurance, and overall for Security Level 1 requirements.

 The following table lists the certification levels sought for the JCM for each section of the FIPS 140-2 specification.